yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

     The time in milliseconds used by the sender to wait in between sending two successive PDUs.
 This together with the PDU determine the uplink data rate.
 The data rate has to match the maximum uplink speed as well as the receiver expected data rate.
 No mechanism is implemented for auto-tuning the uplink rate.

 inactivityTimeout (integer)
     The time in milliseconds used by both the sender and receiver to check for inactivity.
 The timer is active on the receiver until EOF has been received and on class 2 sender after EOF has been sent (while waiting for the Finished PDU).
-If the timer expires, the InactivityDetected event will be trigggred and the transaction may be cancelled or suspended (depending on the configuration of the fault handler for InactivityDetected event).
+If the timer expires, the InactivityDetected event will be triggered and the transaction may be cancelled or suspended (depending on the configuration of the fault handler for InactivityDetected event).
     Default: ``10000`` (10 seconds).

 eofAckTimeout (integer)